-As vegan’s we don’t often think about visiting a fish market, but the opportunity to see the bustling fish market in Negombo was too good to turn up.
-Our driver dropped us off at to go and see the fresh market – but we made the mistake of wandering towards the large open area where thousands of fish are laid out to dry on jute sacks.
+As vegans, we don’t often think about visiting a fish market, but the opportunity to see the bustling fish market in Negombo was too good to turn up.
+Our driver dropped us off to go and see the fresh market – but we made the mistake of wandering towards the large open area where thousands of fish are laid out to dry on jute sacks.
 It was not long before we were intercepted by a very friendly local who offered to take us on a tour of the drying area.
 There was something fishy about this guy (excuse the pun!) but we were tired and susceptible.
 Anyway, we took us on a meandering trail through the drying fish point out the myriad of different varieties which included barracuda and shark.
 It was incredibly smelly but incredibly interesting.
 Occasionally, he would stop and insist we hold a fish up and have our picture taken with him.
-He also took us to where the fish is prepared for drying, with included de-boning and lathering with salt.
+He also took us to where the fish is prepared for drying, which included de-boning and lathering with salt.

 Eventually, our driver caught up with us and redirected us towards the fresh fish stalls.
 Our friendly guide followed us obviously looking for a reward.
 I gave him a few hundred rupees and he pressed me for 5000 rupees.
 This really pissed me off so I brushed him off and quickly sought the sanctuary of our driver who sent the man away with a few choice words in Sinhalese.

 As we left Negombo to travel to the interior of Sri Lanka along the road to Chilaw our driver gave us the chance to stop and explore the Madampe Murugan Kovil a Hindu temple.
-This temple is dedicated to Lord Muruga is also known as Lord Karthikeya, and is the eldest son of Lord Shiva and goddess Parvathi.
+This temple is dedicated to Lord Muruga is also known as Lord Karthikeya, and is the eldest son of Lord Shiva and Goddess Parvathi.

-This is a large temple and as we pulled in there was a lot of activity going on inside with plenty of chanting and rhythmic beating of drums.
+This is a large temple and as we pulled in there was a lot of activity going on inside with plenty of chanting and the rhythmic beating of drums.
 Not wanting to be invasive we did a quick tour of the outside of the temple took a couple of photos and headed out.